imzbf/md-editor-rt/public/demo-en-US.md

 ### 🔒 Handling XSS at Compile Time

+Raw HTML is disabled by default through `html: false`.
+Adding `XSSPlugin` does not enable HTML parsing.
+To render raw HTML, explicitly enable it through [markdownItConfig](https://imzbf.github.io/md-editor-rt/en-US/api#%F0%9F%8D%A4%20markdownItConfig).
+This plugin only processes HTML tokens; use `sanitize` to sanitize the final generated HTML.

 Version 5.0 exports the built-in XSS plugin, which is no longer added by default.
 The exported XSS plugin includes additional tags and attributes on top of the default whitelist:

 ```json::close